JeffKatzy/frontend-interfamily-agent/README.md

 # IFS Frontend

-This is the frontend for the IFS project.
+This is the frontend for [Interfamily Agent](https://github.com/JeffKatzy/interfamily-agent).
 It is built with Next.js and Tailwind CSS.

 ## Getting Started